 Who knew that librarians could do all of that?
 Well, in these librarian books, they definitely do that and more.
 So, get ready to load up your TBR with these 21 awesome reads.

 There are also lots of books about libraries, and obviously libraries feature heavily in the books that I’m recommending below.
 But I’ve edited these collection for books that feature librarians as leading protagonists of the action.
+We’ve also got a related list of books that are primarily set in libraries, where the library sets the mood or kicks off the action.

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)